vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 Let's implement some `Stack` type to hold the backtrace.

-::: spoiler ⚠️ A big chunk of code!
+::: spoiler ⚠️ A big chunk of non-trivial code!

 ```text
 # A stack growing upwards in memory.